 - (Optional) In the Logout URL, paste the value obtained from the Azure portal.

-- Click the toggle to the left of Azure AD SSO to enable the integration.
-(Not applicable in the old admin experience)
+- Click the toggle to the left of SAML SSO to enable the integration.

-- Restart the 'identity-service-api-*' pod.
+- Restart the IIS site.
 This is required after making any changes to External Providers.

-Now that Automation Suite is integrated with Azure AD Sign-In, user accounts that have a valid Azure AD email address can use the Azure AD SSO option on the Login page to sign in to Automation Suite.
+Now that Orchestrator is integrated with Azure AD Sign-In, user accounts that have a valid Azure AD email address can use the Azure AD SSO option on the Login page to sign in to Orchestrator.

-Each organization administrator must do this for their organization if they want to allow login with Azure AD SSO.
+Each administrator must do this for their organization/tenant if they want to allow login with Azure AD SSO.